FrakPotatoEater69/AVSystemIsTheBestButYouNeedAleksToBecomeBetter/README.md

 The Elevator System Project simulates an elevator control system that efficiently manages multiple elevators in a building.
 Whether you're dealing with high-rise office buildings or residential complexes, this project provides a scalable solution to handle elevator requests smoothly and effectively.

+## Development Steps

+### 1. Architecture Planning

+Architecture planning is crucial for any application to ensure good scalability, allowing for future additions or adjustions in functionality.
+From the technical assignment, I read "Najprostsze rozwiązanie to FCFS (first-come, first-serve) wg kolejności zgłoszeń" and immediately realized that we could use the **Strategy** pattern for ElevatorSystem operation.
+This pattern allows changing the entire operation by simply replacing one interface implementation, which helps maintain low coupling.
+Embedding the functionality directly into the ElevatorSystem class would increase dependency and reduce flexibility.

+The interface for this pattern is named `Distributor`, and all its implementations are located in the `distributorImpl` package.

+### 2. Elevator Functionality

+For the elevators' functionality, I utilized two patterns: **Final-state machine** and **Command**.
+These patterns help maintain low coupling between parts of the application and allow for easy addition of new functionalities in the future.

+- **Finite-state machine**: Manages the various states of the elevators.
+The states are stored in the `states` package, with the interface being `ElevatorState`.
+- **Command pattern**: Encapsulates commands to be executed on the elevators.
+The `ElevatorCommand` interface and its implementations are located in the `commands` package.

+### 3. Interface-Driven Design

+At the start of the development, I chose an interface-driven design approach.
+This means initially describing all interfaces and planning their interactions.
+Once the interfaces were well-defined, I proceeded to implement the functionality.

+### 4. Console Output

+I considered creating a UI using JavaFX, where the `step()` method would execute every second for all elevators.
+However, simulating user actions in such a setup would be complex and time-consuming.
+Given the limited time available(as I mentioned, my delay in sending the solution was due to my love for my insurance agent), I decided to implement a console output for simplicity and clarity.

+### 5. Elevator States and Commands

+Elevators have four states, and as I developed the Distributors, I also created the corresponding commands.
+Following the SOLID principles was a priority throughout the development process to ensure a robust and maintainable system.

+### 6. Main Class and User Input

+The main class, `ElevatorSystem`, maintains a list of all elevators and contains the primary method, `run()`, which handles user input.
+For user input, a separate class, `ConsoleInputHandler`, was added.
+This class validates all (or almost all) user inputs using the `Validator` class and its static methods.

+---

+I hope this explanation provides a clear and detailed overview of the development process.
+If needed, I can delve into more specifics, but I wanted to keep this concise to respect your time 😁.

 ## Key Features
 - **Efficient Elevator Dispatching**: Uses advanced algorithms to minimize wait times and optimize elevator movements.
 - **Dynamic Command Handling**: Allows adding commands dynamically with checks to ensure the best service.